mvolkmann/blog/src/prolog.md

 ### Conjunctions

-The comma operator, read as "and", is used in rules or questions where multiple goals must be met.
+The comma operator, read as "and", is used in rules or queries where multiple goals must be met.
 For example: